homanchou/xr/book/03-Starting-the-Project.md

     driver: local
 ```

+(If you're not familiar with docker or docker-compose you might want to study up on it briefly.)

 Assuming you have docker and docker-compose or docker desktop already installed, run `docker-compose up -d`.
 This will download the postgres image from dockerhub and initialize it with the default user and password.